postmates/triton-python/README.md

 Note that these are 'share numbers', not shard ids.
 These are indexes into the actual shard list.

+### Checkpointing

+Triton supports checkpointing to a DB so that processing can start where previous processing left off.
+It requires a postgresDB available.
+To specify the DB location, set the ENV variable `TRITON_DB` to the DSN of the postgres DB, e.g.

+    export TRITON_DB="dbname=db_name port=5432 host=www.dbhosting.com user=user_name password=password"

+Attempting to checkpoint without this DB being configured will raise a `TritonCheckpointError` exception.

+The DB also needs to have a specific table created; calling the following will initialized the table:

+    triton.checkpoint.init_db()

+Triton checkpointing also requires a unique client name, since the basic assumption is that the checkpoint DB will be shared.
+The client name is specified by the ENV variable `TRITON_CLIENT_NAME`.

+Once configured, checkpointing can be used simply by calling the `checkpoint` method on a stream iterator.

+For example:

+    s = triton.get_stream('my_stream', c)
+    i = s.build_iterator_from_checkpoint()

+    for ctr in range(1):
+        rec = i.next()
+        print rec.data

+    i.checkpoint()

+The next time this code is run, it will pick up from where the last run left off.

 ### Consuming Archives

 Triton data is typically archived to S3.
 Using the triton command, you can view that data: